 Given how similar these patterns look from the outside, how does a driven woman discern which one is operating?
 It’s not always obvious, especially when both lead to the same external outcome: accommodating others at your own expense.
 But internal experience and context offer clear differentiation.

-Consider Kira, a 42-year-old hospitalist — brilliant, respected, known for her calm demeanor under pressure.
+Consider Lucia, a 42-year-old hospitalist — brilliant, respected, known for her calm demeanor under pressure.
 She’s trying to figure out whether her behavior with her department chief, Dr. Evans, is people-pleasing or fawning.
 Dr. Evans is notoriously demanding, with sharp criticism and an unpredictable temper.
-When he makes an unreasonable request — asking Kira to take on an extra shift after she’s already worked 60 hours that week — she finds herself automatically agreeing, a polite smile fixed on her face even as her stomach clenches and a faint tremor runs through her hands.
+When he makes an unreasonable request — asking Lucia to take on an extra shift after she’s already worked 60 hours that week — she finds herself automatically agreeing, a polite smile fixed on her face even as her stomach clenches and a faint tremor runs through her hands.
 Hours later, filled with regret and self-betrayal, she wonders why she couldn’t just say no.

 In my practice, I guide clients through a set of clinical differential questions to help them locate the experience accurately: